vinod-kayartaya/TARGET-APR-2023-BATCH-1/day-15/Readme.md

   - jakarta.persistence.TypedQuery
   - jakarta.persistence.EntityTransaction (equivalent of org.hibernate.Transaction)
 - Different implementations are available:
-  - Hibernate
+  - Hibernate (`org.hibernate.jpa.HibernatePersistenceProvider`)
-  - Eclipselink (from Eclipse)
+  - Eclipselink (from Eclipse, `org.eclipse.persistence.jpa.PersistenceProvider`)
   - OpenJPA (from Apache)
   - Toplink (from Oracle)
 - this means, we can choose from different implementations based on performance and other factors